oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 &nbsp;<br>

 **Time of Purchase:** &nbsp;<br>
 Tickets are more expensive when purchased further out from games.
-There is a sharp decrease in the price of gameday tickets: &nbsp;<br>
+There was a sharp decrease in the price of gameday tickets: &nbsp;<br>
 <div style="display: flex; align-items: center;">
   <img src="/assets/nba/days_before_graph.png" alt="Graph" width="600"/>